Jwychor/Bilboard-Top-200-Albums/README.md

 # Graphing-Top-Bilboard-Data

-R scipt for creating a dashboard of top music of the week using shiny, plotly, tidyverse, and other related packages.
+A shiny dashboard for viewing the Hot-100/Bilboard-200 top music of the week using plotly, tidyverse, rvest, and other related packages.

 ## Link to live server
 A live version of the package can be found [here](https://jwychor.shinyapps.io/Graphing-Top-Bilboard-Data/).